karahashi/Pydroponics/_posts/2016-04-15-A-Starting-Point.markdown

 -Peppers
 -Green Beans

-I planted the seeds in to rockwool cubes that have been soaked in water with lemon for 30mins and then placed on a propagator tray with a lid then placed an a shelving unit under a grow light connected to a timer.
+I planted the seeds in to rockwool cubes that have been soaked in water with lemon for 30mins and then placed on a propagator tray with a lid, then placed an a shelving unit under a grow light connected to a timer.
 The light is set to come on at 7am till 11pm.